-Name of Faculty Mentor Sanjiv Sharma Novel Engaging Course Title Computational Thinking for Problem Solving (2000137) Objectives of Course This course deals with the techniques needed to practice computational thinking, the art of using computers to solve problems and the ways the computers can be used to solve problems.
-Content Concept of Problem Solving, Problem definition, Generate the alternative solution, implement & evaluate the solution, Selection of appropriate solution Pillars of Computational Thinking: Decomposition, Pattern recognition, Data representation and Abstraction, and algorithms.
-Express and analyzing the Algorithms, Flowchart, Pseudo code Apply computational thinking using computer programming language Contact hrs 30 hrs Outcomes of Course After completion of this course, the student will be able to: Select appropriate concepts and methods from a variety of disciplines to solve problems effectively and creatively.
-Utilize a combination of approaches to analyze the problem to make accurate and timely decisions to solve problems evaluate the implementation of solutions to problems Develop the capability for designing an application for solving real world problems.
+Name of Faculty Mentor Sanjiv Sharma Novel Engaging Course Title Computational Thinking for Problem Solving (2000137) Objectives of Course This course deals with the techniques needed to practice computational thinking, the art of using computers to solve problems and the ways the computers can be used to solve problems computers to solve problems and the ways the computers can be used to solve problems.
+Content Concept of Problem Solving, Problem definition, Generate the alternative solution, implement & evaluate the solution, Selection of appropriate solution Pillars of Computational Thinking: Decomposition, Pattern recognition, Data representation and Abstraction, and algorithms. • Express and analyzing the Algorithms, Flowchart, Pseudo code • Apply computational thinking using computer programming language Contact hrs 30 hrs Outcomes of Course After completion of this course, the student will be able to: • Select appropriate concepts and methods from a variety of disciplines to solve problems effectively and creatively. • Utilize a combination of approaches to analyze the problem to make accurate and timely decisions to solve problems evaluate the implementation of solutions to problems • Develop the capability for designing an application for solving real world problems.